dcts/12startups12months/CODING_CHALLENGES.md

 - rails authentizity token hacking
 - reverse enveneer instagram handle checker
 - chatbot with GPT3 API
+- BASH Scripting + ZSH mastering
-- CLI program that uploades/updates a single file to a given github repo
+  - [ ] CLI program that uploades/updates a single file to a given github repo
+  - [ ] curl
+  - [ ] zsh game => gives you a text and you need to do tasks